 Family Group Conferencing is a model that the child welfare system has used to involve youth and their families in a group planning and decision making process (Rozzell, 2013).
-A few juvenile justice agencies around the all youth committed to the juvenile justice agency through a Youth and Family Team Meeting.
+A few juvenile justice agencies around the country have begun to use such models.
+Washington, DC's Department of Youth Rehabilitation Services (DYRS) develops and updates the case plans of all youth committed to the juvenile justice agency through a Youth and Family Team Meeting.
 The 2012 DYRS Annual Report gives a detailed description of how these youth and family team meetings are conducted: